 - No Contact Directive: This is an official notice to a student that they may not communicate or interact with another individual.
 This directive may prohibit contact of any kind including, but not limited to, in-person, by phone, text message, social media, or any other electronic means.
 This also includes contact through third-parties.

-- Withholding a Degree – The University may withhold awarding a degree otherwise earned for a stated period or until the completion of the Conduct Review Process set forth in this Code, including the completion of any sanction imposed.
+- Withholding a Degree: The University may withhold awarding a degree otherwise earned for a stated period or until the completion of the Conduct Review Process set forth in this Code, including the completion of any sanction imposed.

-- Other Administrative Measures, as appropriate.
+- Other administrative, supportive, educational and/or restorative measures, as appropriate.